aimacode/aima-glossary/glossary.md

 It hides the complexity of the system and allows individuals to work on different modules of the hierarchy at the same time.

 ## accessibility relations

 In modal logic, an accessibility relation R is a binary relation such that R⊆ W×W where W is a set of possible worlds.
 The accessibility relation determines for each world w ∈ W which worlds ẃ are accessible from w.

 ## action monitoring

+Checking the preconditions of each action as it is executed, rather than checking the preconditions of the entire remaining plan.

 ## action schema

 ## action-utility function

 ## actions

 The things that an agent can do.
 We model this with a function, **Actions(s)**, that returns a collection of actions that the agent can execute in state *s*.

 ## activation

 ## activation function

 A mathematical function that transforms the input or set of inputs received at a neuron to produce an output.